Baburao-sanivada/ShopSphere/README.md

 # ShopSphere

 ShopSphere is an e-commerce web application designed to offer a comprehensive online shopping experience.
-It includes features such as product listing, shopping cart management, user authentication, an admin panel for product management and order tracking, and secure payment processing with Stripe.
+It includes features such as product listing, shopping cart management, user authentication using JWT, an admin panel for product management and order tracking, and secure payment processing with Stripe.

 ## Features

 - **Product Listing**: Browse through a wide variety of products with detailed descriptions.
 - **Shopping Cart**: Manage items in your cart - add, update, or remove products.
-- **User Authentication**: Secure user registration and login functionalities.
+- **User Authentication**: Secure user registration and login functionalities using JWT.
 - **Admin Panel**: Admin functionalities to manage products.
 - **Payment Integration**: Secure payment processing with Stripe.